unopiaofrol/MLOps/README.md

    Edit, stage, commit, and push updates to the central repository.

 7. Merge the feature
-   Once teh team is ready to accept the pull request, someone needs to merge the feature into the stable project (this can be done by anyone in the team):
+   Once the team is ready to accept the pull request, someone needs to merge the feature into the stable project (this can be done by anyone in the team):

 ```mermaid
 gitGraph